scotthewitt/Chuck-Live-Coding-Record/readme.txt

-This is the record of my (@ScottHewitt) ChucK Live coding with HELOpg.
+This is the record of my (@ScottHewitt) ChucK Live coding within HELOpg.